Oenanthe (plant)

 Oenanthe, known as water dropworts, oenanthes, water parsleys, and water celeries, are a genus of plants in the family Apiaceae.
 Most of the species grow in damp ground, such as in marshes or in water.

 Several of the species are extremely poisonous, the active poison being oenanthotoxin.
 The most notable of these is O. crocata, which lives in damp, marshy ground, and resembles celery with roots like a bunch of large white carrots.
 The leaves may be eaten safely by livestock, but the stems, and especially the carbohydrate-rich roots are much more poisonous.
 Animals familiar with eating the leaves may eat the roots when these are exposed during ditch clearance: one root is sufficient to kill a cow, and human fatalities are also known.
 It has been referred to as the most poisonous of all British plants, and is considered particularly dangerous because of its similarity to several edible plants.

 The species O. javanica, commonly known as Chinese celery or Japanese parsley (seri; not to be confused with mitsuba or Japanese wild celery, Cryptotaenia japonica) is edible and grown in several countries of eastern Asia, as well as in Italy and India, where the spring growth is relished as a vegetable.

 Taxonomy and naming

+The name "Oenanthe" was used in ancient times to refer to several different plants, one of which was described by Pedanius Dioscorides as having "white flowers... and many round heads."
+This was [mis]interpreted by medieval herbalists as dropwort or an umbellifer.
+By the 18th century it was being widely used for water-dropworts.
+For example, in Hortus Cliffortianus hemlock water-dropwort was called Oenanthe foliis omnibus multifidis obtusis subaequalidus.
+Linnaeus formalised it as a generic name in Species Plantarum in 1753.

-"Oenanthe" is derived from the Greek oinos "wine" and anthos "flower", from the intoxication effect produced by hemlock water-dropwort.
+Although the word is ultimately derived from the Ancient Greek οίνος, "wine" and άνθος, "flower", this has no meaning when applied to the water-dropworts other than as an arbitrary name for the genus.
+Subsequent speculation that it refers to the smell of the flowers or intoxication caused by these plants are probably mistaken.

 The word "dropwort" refers to the tubers produced amongst the roots of certain species in the genus.